-The Computer Science degree will equip you with the knowledge, technical skills, and professional skills for a career in the computing industry.
+The Computer Science degree is designed to equip you with the knowledge, technical skills, and professional skills for a career in the computing industry.
 On successful completion of the degree, you will be able to:

 - Program.
 You will create working solutions to a variety of computational and real world problems using an appropriate programming language (or languages) for the task.

 - Think computationally.
 You will be able to create, develop and evaluate algorithms, and measure and optimise algorithm complexity.